All posts

 What about bank feeds?

 • Authentication breaks every 90 days.European banks have to re-authenticate under PSD2 SCA rules at most every 180 days and typically every 90.
 The feed silently stops.
 QBO doesn't warn you until you notice the gap on the next reconciliation.
+QuickBooks added an email warning in late 2025 ("Action needed: your bank connection needs to be refreshed") but it lands in the QBO admin's inbox, not the bookkeeper's — and gets buried in routine notifications.

 • Coverage gaps.Smaller European banks, Indian banks, and many credit unions aren't in Intuit's aggregator at all.
 You can search the "Find your bank" list — if your institution isn't there, you're on the upload path.
+Coverage is excellent for US, Canada, UK, and the big four Irish banks; mixed for Germany, France, and the Netherlands; patchy in Italy, Spain, and Eastern Europe; near-zero for India and Southeast Asia.

 • Feeds skip historical data.Most aggregator feeds only pull the last 90 days.
 For year-end clean-up of an account that's been live for two years, you still need to upload the earlier statements as .qbo.